Futures Trading

 image of Better indicators on crude oil

 The ‘Better’ indicators aren’t optimised, so use them on any market or timeframe.
+Crude Oil is one of the futures markets where they work particularly well.
 Crude Oil has become a great day trading vehicle over the last few years.
-There is plenty of volume (liquidity), volatility (intra-day range) and “mini” contracts available (symbol QM) – which are essential for a good day ...
+There is plenty of volume (liquidity), volatility (intra-day range) and ...

 image of better indicators on forex

 If you’re in a non-US time zone, Forex could be the market for you.
-Here’s a great email from a Forex trader, Petr S., on how he uses the ‘Better’ indicators to trade Forex and the improvement in his results: Barry, I want to express my most sincere thanks for ...
+It sits alongside crude oil, gold and other instruments covered in the futures trading guide on this site.
+Here’s a great email from a Forex trader, Petr S., on how he uses the ‘Better’ indicators to ...